ibexa/documentation-developer/docs/users/user_management_guide.md

 - Demographics - Segment users based on demographic data such as age, location, and gender to personalize content, promotions, and recommendations.
 - Behavior - Tailor content based on user behavior, such as frequent content consumption, shopping patterns, or search history, ensuring users see what they're interested in.
-- Preferences - Utilize user preferences to offer a customized experience, from language preferences to content type preferences.
+- Preferences - Utilize user preferences to offer a customized experience, from language preferences to Content Type preferences.

 ### Customer groups